KiFIT Personal Training and Nutrition Counseling

 1. Vitamin Supplements

 If you take vitamin supplements in hopes of warding off cancer and other illnesses, you may not be doing yourself any favors.
 In fact, a new study suggests you might even be increasing your cancer risk.
 Here is a great article by consumeraffairs.com that gives you the details.
 Based on a 29 Feb 2008 news release.
 You may be surprised.
-Since the middle of 2007 I have relegated my own daily multi-vitamin to a once or twice a month multi.
-Saves buckets of cash, and I feel absolutely fine with it.
+Since the middle of 2007 I have pretty much stopped taken any vitamins and I feel absolutely fine with it, and, old as I am, I am still working out about 5-6 days a week.

 "However, if you stop taking a multivitamin, the authors suggest you consider taking a vitamin D supplement.
 The typical diet for most men and women doesn't supply enough of this crucial vitamin, and while sun exposure boosts vitamin D production, it has health risks of its own."
 This from another article that discusses the safety of taking multi-vitamins.
 This parallels recommendations by both, Dr Rosenfeld and Dr Edell.